 This site was initially powered by Blogger but quickly grew beyond what Blogger could handle.
 The site moved to the more powerful MovableType where it stayed until version 3.2.
 It had been pretty stable with the latest spam filtering working rock-solid.
 Expanding beyond the basic blog capabilities had once again become limiting.

 Enter CakePHP.
 For the most part, it has merely replicated what MovableType used to do, in that it's a fairly straightforward system of posts and comments (and even mimics the MT database format to some degree which made porting the data between the two systems fairly painless).
-Over the years, CakePHP was used to integrate with Delicious, Flickr, and Twitter.
-I've since removed those integrations for the sake of simplicity.
+Over the years, CakePHP was used to integrate with Delicious, Flickr, and Twitter but I've since removed those integrations for the sake of simplicity.